noelwelsh/noelwelsh.com/content/posts/2026-04-23-guis-as-effect-systems.md

 This defines a Solid component call `MousePos`.
 Instantiating the component—calling the `MousePos` function—is a two stage process.
-The body of the function, up to the `return` expression, can be considered the setup phase of the component.
+The body of the function, up to the `return` expression, is the setup phase of the component.
 Anything here runs once, when `MousePos` is called.
 The most important part of the setup phase is the `createSignal` call.
 This creates a `Signal`, which we can think of as an observable (the differences are not important here).
-The `return` expression, however, runs within a tracking scope.
+The `return` expression, however, runs within the rendering phase.
-Any use a signal within a tracking scope, such as the calls to `pos().x` and `pos().y`, will register a dependency on the signal.
+This creates a tracking scope to records any use of signals, such as the calls to `pos().x` and `pos().y`, and registers a dependency on those signal.
-If the value of the signal changes, the expression within the tracking scope is reevaluated.
+If the value of the signal changes, the expression registered with the tracking scope is reevaluated.

 Solid uses a specialized compiler, and we can peel back some of the abstraction by looking at the compiler's output: